The True Story Of The 1980s, When Everyone Was Convinced Japan Would Buy America

-Starting with a relative trickle at the beginning of that decade, Japanese corporations went on an epic buying spree in America during the latter half of the decade after both countries agreed to revalue their currencies.
+Starting with a relative trickle at the beginning of the decade, Japanese conglomerates went on an epic buying spree in America during the latter half of the decade after both countries agreed to revalue their currencies.

 Via Google News, we now take you on a tour of this singular moment in the life of both countries…

-It started out innocently enough, with a handful of Japanese automakers looking to buyout American parts makers.
+It started out innocently enough — for instance, some Japanese automakers coming over to put American parts in their cars.

+Meanwhile, American firms like Motorola were still finding Japanese buyers for their products — including beepers.

-Before long, Japan's influence was being felt across the country -- not just in America's cosmopolitan corners, as this article noted, but in places Texas, Arkansas and Mississippi, whose museums were suddenly featuring Japanese exhibitions.
+But the country's influence was starting to be felt — not just in America's cosmopolitan corners, as this article noted, but even in Texas, Arkansas and Mississippi, whose museums now featured Japanese exhibitions.

-In the early eighties, the value of the U.S. dollar began soaring as Fed chair Paul Volcker's interest rate 'shock therapy' took effect.

 So in September 1985, the G-5 countries signed the Plaza Accord.
-The non-American ones pledged more liberal trade policies to try to close it.
+The non-American ones pledged more liberal trade policies to try to close the gap.

-But it may have worked too well, because Japan commenced a 'buying spree' that would last through the end of the decade.

-Suddenly, Hollywood started introducing Japanese bosses.
-Here's a scene from 'Back To The Future 2' showing how in the future American workers would be subservient to their Japanese masters.

-Others were more sanguine.
-'By American super-power standards, Japan is still a minor-league player,' wrote Ben Wattenberg.

-The U.S. had aggressively sought liberalization of Japanese markets, and a lower value of the U.S. dollar.
-This was what it got in return.
-'Sony chairman Akio Morita might be excused for asking bluntly, 'What was it you said you wanted?' one econ professor wrote.
+For the rest of the decade, Japanese conglomerates snapped up any U.S. asset they could get their hands on.

-The era reached its apex in November 1989, when the Mitsubishi company bought Rockefeller Center for $US846 million.
+The climax came in November 1989, when the Mitsubishi company bought Rockefeller centre for $846 million.

-Mieno's legacy is decidedly mixed at best. '...The economy has gone into the deepest recession since the second world war,' The Guardian wrote in 1994.
-'Yasuhi Mieno, governor of the Bank of Japan, in 1992 was looking for economic recovery somewhere between spring and summer; today he is still searching in vain for green shoots.'

 ...Though we still occasionally break out in hysterics when a rising East Asian power comes knocking.